prestonharberts/bib/Bible/gen49.md

 ###### ¶ 1
 Jacob called for his sons and said, “Gather together so I can tell you what will happen to you in future days.
 ###### 2
->  “ Assemble and listen, you sons of Jacob;
+> “Assemble and listen, you sons of Jacob;
->  “ Listen to Israel, your father.
+> “Listen to Israel, your father.
 ###### ¶ 3
->  “ Reuben, you are my firstborn,
+> “Reuben, you are my firstborn,
->  “ My might and the beginning of my strength,
+> “My might and the beginning of my strength,
->  “ Outstanding in dignity, outstanding in power.
+> “Outstanding in dignity, outstanding in power.
 ###### 4
->  “ You are destructive like water and will not excel,
+> “You are destructive like water and will not excel,
->  “ For you got on your father’s bed,
+> “For you got on your father’s bed,
->  “ Then you defiled it—he got on my couch!
+> “Then you defiled it—he got on my couch!
 ###### ¶ 5
->  “ Simeon and Levi are brothers,
+> “Simeon and Levi are brothers,
->  “ Weapons of violence are their knives!
+> “Weapons of violence are their knives!
 ###### 6
->  “ O my soul, do not come into their council,
+> “O my soul, do not come into their council,
->  “ Do not be united to their assembly, my heart,
+> “Do not be united to their assembly, my heart,
->  “ For in their anger they have killed men,
+> “For in their anger they have killed men,
->  “ And for pleasure they have hamstrung oxen.
+> “And for pleasure they have hamstrung oxen.
 ###### 7
->  “ Cursed be their anger, for it was fierce,
+> “Cursed be their anger, for it was fierce,
->  “ And their fury, for it was cruel.
+> “And their fury, for it was cruel.
->  “ I will divide them in Jacob,
+> “I will divide them in Jacob,
->  “ And scatter them in Israel!
+> “And scatter them in Israel!
 ###### ¶ 8
->  “ Judah, your brothers will praise you.
+> “Judah, your brothers will praise you.
->  “ Your hand will be on the neck of your enemies,
+> “Your hand will be on the neck of your enemies,
->  “ Your father’s sons will bow down before you.
+> “Your father’s sons will bow down before you.
 ###### 9
->  “ You are a lion’s cub, Judah,
+> “You are a lion’s cub, Judah,
->  “ From the prey, my son, you have gone up.
+> “From the prey, my son, you have gone up.
->  “ He crouches and lies down like a lion;
+> “He crouches and lies down like a lion;
->  “ Like a lioness—who will rouse him?
+> “Like a lioness—who will rouse him?
 ###### 10
->  “ The scepter will not depart from Judah,
+> “The scepter will not depart from Judah,
->  “ Nor the ruler’s staff from between his feet,
+> “Nor the ruler’s staff from between his feet,
->  “ Until he comes to whom it belongs;
+> “Until he comes to whom it belongs;
->  “ The nations will obey him.
+> “The nations will obey him.
 ###### 11
->  “ Binding his foal to the vine,
+> “Binding his foal to the vine,
->  “ And his colt to the choicest vine,
+> “And his colt to the choicest vine,
->  “ He will wash his garments in wine,
+> “He will wash his garments in wine,
->  “ His robes in the blood of grapes.
+> “His robes in the blood of grapes.
 ###### 12
->  “ His eyes will be red from wine,
+> “His eyes will be red from wine,
->  “ And his teeth white from milk.
+> “And his teeth white from milk.
 ###### ¶ 13
->  “ Zebulun will live by the haven of the sea
+> “Zebulun will live by the haven of the sea
->  “ And become a haven for ships;
+> “And become a haven for ships;
->  “ His border will extend to Sidon.
+> “His border will extend to Sidon.
 ###### ¶ 14
->  “ Issachar is a strong-boned donkey
+> “Issachar is a strong-boned donkey
->  “ Lying down between two saddlebags.
+> “Lying down between two saddlebags.
 ###### 15
->  “ When he sees a good resting place,
+> “When he sees a good resting place,
->  “ And the pleasant land,
+> “And the pleasant land,
->  “ He will bend his shoulder to the burden
+> “He will bend his shoulder to the burden
->  “ And become a slave laborer.
+> “And become a slave laborer.
 ###### ¶ 16
->  “ Dan will judge his people
+> “Dan will judge his people
->  “ As one of the tribes of Israel.
+> “As one of the tribes of Israel.
 ###### 17
->  “ May Dan be a snake beside the road,
+> “May Dan be a snake beside the road,
->  “ A viper by the path,
+> “A viper by the path,
->  “ That bites the heels of the horse
+> “That bites the heels of the horse
->  “ So that its rider falls backward.
+> “So that its rider falls backward.
 ###### 18
->  “ I wait for your deliverance, O LORD.
+> “I wait for your deliverance, O LORD.
 ###### ¶ 19
->  “ Gad will be raided by marauding bands,
+> “Gad will be raided by marauding bands,
->  “ But he will attack them at their heels.
+> “But he will attack them at their heels.
 ###### ¶ 20
->  “ Asher’s food will be rich,
+> “Asher’s food will be rich,
->  “ And he will provide delicacies to royalty.
+> “And he will provide delicacies to royalty.
 ###### ¶ 21
->  “ Naphtali is a free running doe,
+> “Naphtali is a free running doe,
->  “ He speaks delightful words.
+> “He speaks delightful words.
 ###### ¶ 22
->  “ Joseph is a fruitful bough,
+> “Joseph is a fruitful bough,
->  “ A fruitful bough near a spring
+> “A fruitful bough near a spring
->  “ Whose branches climb over the wall.
+> “Whose branches climb over the wall.
 ###### 23
->  “ The archers will attack him,
+> “The archers will attack him,
->  “ They will shoot at him and oppose him.
+> “They will shoot at him and oppose him.
 ###### 24
->  “ But his bow will remain steady,
+> “But his bow will remain steady,
->  “ And his hands will be skillful;
+> “And his hands will be skillful;
->  “ Because of the hands of the Powerful One of Jacob,
+> “Because of the hands of the Powerful One of Jacob,
->  “ Because of the Shepherd, the Rock of Israel,
+> “Because of the Shepherd, the Rock of Israel,
 ###### 25
->  “ Because of the God of your father,
+> “Because of the God of your father,
->  “ Who will help you,
+> “Who will help you,
->  “ Because of the Sovereign God,
+> “Because of the Sovereign God,
->  “ Who will bless you
+> “Who will bless you
->  “ With blessings from the sky above,
+> “With blessings from the sky above,
->  “ Blessings from the deep that lies below,
+> “Blessings from the deep that lies below,
->  “ And blessings of the breasts and womb.
+> “And blessings of the breasts and womb.
 ###### 26
->  “ The blessings of your father are greater
+> “The blessings of your father are greater
->  “ Than the blessings of the eternal mountains
+> “Than the blessings of the eternal mountains
->  “ Or the desirable things of the age-old hills.
+> “Or the desirable things of the age-old hills.
->  “ They will be on the head of Joseph
+> “They will be on the head of Joseph
->  “ And on the brow of the prince of his brothers.
+> “And on the brow of the prince of his brothers.
 ###### ¶ 27
->  “ Benjamin is a ravenous wolf;
+> “Benjamin is a ravenous wolf;
->  “ In the morning devouring the prey,
+> “In the morning devouring the prey,
->  “ And in the evening dividing the plunder.”
+> “And in the evening dividing the plunder.”
 ###### ¶ 28
 These are the twelve tribes of Israel.
 This is what their father said to them when he blessed them.
 He gave each of them an appropriate blessing.
 ###### 29